 In 2011, I started my very first (official) small business and also opened my first business credit card.
 My personal credit wasn’t very good, so the only issuer that catered to my credit score was Capital One and I opened the Capital One Spark for Business.
 I’ve since been able to build my credit and was recently approved for the Business Gold Rewards Card from American Express OPEN.

-You’ll find both of those cards on the long list of best business credit card of 2013.
+You’ll find both of those cards on the long list of the best business credit card of 2013 from our partners.
 The credit (and charge) cards listed below include a wide variety of fee options, rewards and spending perks so if you own a business and are in need of a business credit card, I’m very certain you can find a card that caters to your business spending habits just by scrolling down.

 Ink Cash® Business Card – Chase loves to give out the big up front bonuses for new cardholders and the Ink Cash Business Card is no exception.
 New cardholders will earn a $200 cash bonus after spending $3,000 in the first three months.
 5% cash back can be earned on the first $25,000 spent annually at office supply stores, and on cellular phone, landline, internet, and cable TV services.
 Additionally, 2% cash back can be earned on the first $25,000 spent annually at gas stations and restaurants, and 1% cash back can be earned on all other purchases.
 There is no annual fee to own the Ink Cash Business Card and it includes a 0% intro APR on purchases and balance transfers for 12 months.